 - Lunch at Hotel Alma

-After checking out of Hotel Yöpuu, we drive west towards Seinäjoki with a stop on the way in Petäjävesi, where the Petäjavesi Old Church is located.
-Built in the 1760s for a small Lutheran parish, it was the town’s main church until 1879 when the new church was built.
+This morning we drive west towards Seinäjoki, with a stop on the way in Petäjävesi, where the UNESCO World Heritage Old Church is located.
+Built in the 1760s for a small Lutheran parish, it was the town’s main church until 1879, when the new church was built.
 From the time when the new church started to be used, the old church was completely abandoned and consequently its preservation was ensured due to minimal interference from heating systems and other modifications.
-In the 1920s, the church was noted by Austrian art historian for its architectural and historical value.
-Features of the church include the steep pitched roof recalling the Gothic tradition, the interior’s hand-carved log surfaces with their silky patina and the silvery sheen on the seasoned walls, the elaborately carved pulpit, pews, chandeliers, and galleries with balustrades, which are entirely the work of local craftsmen and artists.
+Features of the Petäjävesi Old Church include the steep pitched roof recalling the Gothic tradition, the interior’s hand-carved log surfaces with their silky patina and the silvery sheen on the seasoned walls, the elaborately carved pulpit, pews, chandeliers, and galleries with balustrades, which are entirely the work of local craftsmen and artists.

-Upon arrival in Seinäjoki, we enjoy a nice lunch at Hotel Alma.
+Upon arrival in Seinäjoki, we enjoy lunch at Hotel Alma.
 This refurbished building, just over a century old, was formerly a meeting point for railroad workers.
 Standing on the Hotel’s terrace, you can view the famous silhouette of Lakeuden Risti, a modern church designed by Alvar Aalto.
-(Overnight Seinäjoki) BL

 Turku - 2 nights

-Day 10: Thursday 12 September, Seinäjoki – Noormarkku – Turku
+Day 10: Thursday 12 September, Seinäjoki — Noormarkku — Rauma — Turku

 - Villa Mairea: guided tour

 A scenic drive through the sparsely populated Noormarkku region brings us to Villa Mairea, an Alvar Aalto masterpiece of 20th-century architectural design.
-This villa is representative of the stage in Aalto’s career when he was moving from reduced functionalism to more organic but modern architectural expression in the late 1930s and was built for Maire and Harry Gullichsen, a wealthy and open-minded couple who were friends of Aalto and supporters of art and experimental design.
-The couple was so supportive of modern design, that whilst the early stages of the building were being completed, they were convinced by Aalto to accept a hurried new project that was based on the concept of a continuous 250 square metre living space.
+This villa is representative of the stage in Aalto’s career when he was moving from reduced functionalism to more organic but modern architectural expression in the late 1930s.
+It was built for Maire and Harry Gullichsen, a wealthy and open-minded couple, and friends of Aalto.
+The couple was so supportive of Aalto’s modern design, that whilst the early stages of the building were being completed, they were convinced by Aalto to accept a hurried new project that was based on the concept of a continuous 250-square-metre living space, intended to resemble the limitless space of nature.
 This would accommodate all the collective functions of the house as well as the owner’s art collections.
-The open living space design was intended to resemble the limitless space of nature.
-Our guided tour of Villa Mairea is a wonderful addition to the itinerary and participants will be able to see the interior of the house and surrounding grounds.(Overnight Turku) B

 - Guided tour of Paimio Sanatoriuum

-This morning we meet with Haroma Partners, a small architecture firm established in 2004 and winners of ‘house of the day’ in Modern House in 2015.
-We drive a short distance west of Turku to view the prize-winning Summer Villa by Haroma Partners, a minimalist single-storey house comprised of timber and glass.
+This morning we meet with Haroma & Partners, a small architecture firm established in 2004 and winners of ‘house of the day’ in Modern House in 2015.
+We drive a short distance west of Turku to view their prize-winning Summer Villa, a minimalist single-storey house comprised of timber and glass.
 The house is located in the beautiful province of Kustavi.

 On the opposite side of Turku lies Paimio, where Alvar Aalto’s Paimio Sanatorium was built as an isolation hospital for tuberculosis patients in the 1920s.
-Winning an award for the design of this hospital at the age of 30, this design helped Aalto prove himself as an innovative and radical man with a social conscience.
+Winning an award for the design of this hospital at the age of 30, the Sanatorium helped Aalto prove himself as an innovative and radical man with a social conscience.
 The design shows that Aalto had a profound concern for the diverse physical and psychological needs of patients with tuberculosis.
 Considerable emphasis was laid upon the peacefulness of the environment, hygiene and user comfort as well as humane, sustainable solutions.
+(Overnight Turku) BL

 Helsinki - 2 nights

-Day 12: Saturday 14 September, Turku – Veikkola – Haltia – Hvitträsk – Helsinki
+Day 12: Saturday 14 September, Turku — Haltia — Hvitträsk — Helsinki

 - Architecture tour of The Finnish Nature Centre, Haltia